 You can view, compare and apply for coverage here:

 Humana is one of the nation’s largest insurers and offers three VERY affordable options.
 You can view details below.
-The three plans are:
+The three offered plans are:

 Dental Preventive Plus allows you to use any dentist in the huge Humana network.
 And Ohio has plenty of providers to choose from.
 Like most plans, most preventive benefits are covered at 100%.
 Basic services are covered at approximately 50% while major expenses receive a discount.
 Cost is about $16 per month.